SanidhyaMishra1808/E.D.I.T.H./README.md

 # E.D.I.T.H.

 ## Overview
 E.D.I.T.H.
-(Enhanced Driver Interface for Transcendent Heuristics) is a comprehensive driver assistance system designed to enhance road safety by simultaneously detecting driver drowsiness and monitoring lane positions.
+(Enhanced Driver Intervention and Traffic Handling) is a comprehensive driver assistance system designed to enhance road safety by simultaneously detecting driver drowsiness and monitoring lane positions.
 In case of detecting drowsiness, E.D.I.T.H. triggers an alarm, reduces the vehicle's speed, and navigates it safely to the side lane.

 ## Features
 - **Driver Drowsiness Detection:** Utilizes computer vision and machine learning techniques to monitor the driver's eye movements and facial expressions.